gshackles/xamarin-monitoring-sample/README.md

 This is a sample application for my talk at Xamarin Evolve 2016: Instrumenting Your Mobile Monitoring Strategy.

-Slides for this talk are [available on Speaker Deck](https://speakerdeck.com/gshackles/instrumenting-your-mobile-monitoring-strategy).
+Slides for this talk are [available on Speaker Deck](https://speakerdeck.com/gshackles/instrumenting-your-mobile-monitoring-strategy), and [video is available on YouTube](https://www.youtube.com/watch?v=8FTIm6HRuRs).